 - 2 cups veal stock

-- 3 cups or more chicken stock, enough to cover the lamb
+- 3 cups chicken stock enough to cover the lamb

 - 3-4 Tbsp olive oil